wsmithCTP/terraform/website/docs/commands/taint.html.markdown

 ## Example: Tainting a single resource created with for_each

-It is necessary to wrap the resource in single quotes and escape the quotes.
 This example will taint a single resource created with for_each:

 ```
-$ terraform taint "module.route_tables.azurerm_route_table.rt[\"DefaultSubnet\"]"
+$ terraform taint 'module.route_tables.azurerm_route_table.rt["DefaultSubnet"]'
 The resource module.route_tables.azurerm_route_table.rt["DefaultSubnet"] in the module root has been marked as tainted.
 ```

+~> Note: In most `sh` compatible shells, it is necessary to wrap the address in single quotes to escape the double quotes in the index.
+This however varies between shells and operating systems, and users should use the appropriate escape characters based on the applicable quoting rules for their shell to pass the address string, including quotes, to Terraform.

 ## Example: Tainting a Resource within a Module